ibm-cloud-docs/discovery-data/query-concepts.md

 {{site.data.keyword.discoveryshort}} accepts the following query types:

 Discovery Query Language (DQL)
 :    Finds documents with values of interest in specific fields in your documents.

     The following parameters of the Query API accept the {{site.data.keyword.discoveryshort}} Query Language syntax:

     - `filter`
     - `query`
     - `aggregation`

+    For more information about the {{site.data.keyword.discoveryshort}} Query Language, see [DQL overview](/docs/discovery-data?topic=discovery-data-query-dql-overview).

 Natural Language Query (NLQ)
 :    Finds answers to queries that are written in natural language.
 NLQ requests accept a text string value.
 Queries that are submitted from the product user interface are natural language queries.

     NLQ queries are specifying by using the following parameter of the Query API:

     - `natural_language_query`

-A few other supported Query API parameters are specified and given default values based on the project type in use.
+A few other supported parameters are specified and given default values based on the project type in use.
 For more information, see [Default query settings](/docs/discovery-data?topic=discovery-data-query-defaults).

-For more information about the {{site.data.keyword.discoveryshort}} Query Language, see [DQL overview](/docs/discovery-data?topic=discovery-data-query-dql-overview) or see the [API reference documentation](https://cloud.ibm.com/apidocs/discovery-data#query){: external}.

 {{site.data.keyword.discoveryshort}} does not log query request data.
 You cannot opt in to request logging.
+{: note}

 ## Choosing the right query type
 {: #query-choose}